Are you trying to figure out what lens is best for insect photography?

 For example, a macro lens will be perfect if you want to get up close and personal with your subject.

-Alternatively, an extension tube or telephoto lens is more appropriate if you are trying to capture bugs from a distance.
+Alternatively, an extension tube or telephoto lens is more appropriate to capture bugs from a distance.

 You can also use a flash or LED light and some patience to snap great photos of your subjects!